bwinzenz/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online.md

  **Notes**:

-- Modern authentication is enabled by default in Exchange Online, Skype for Business Online and SharePoint Online.
+- Modern authentication is enabled by default for new tenants for Exchange Online, Skype for Business Online and SharePoint Online.
+For older tenants, Modern Authentication may not be enabled for Exchange Online.

 - Enabling or disabling modern authentication in Exchange Online as described in this topic **only** affects modern authentication connections by Outlook 2013 or later clients.